Shadowsith/TheVimIDE/README.md

 ### JavaScript

-# Future autocompletions

-* C# (if i can get a smart solution)
+# The future of the vim-plugin-collection
+The VPC is a all in one solution but some people need only a part of it.
+When I have more time I will make a series of VIM-IDEs for webprogramming, compiler based programming and script based programming.
+I will also rename the VPC to a name that fits better to a all in one IDE.

 ## FAQ:

 Why I use different autocompletion plugins?
 * I have tested several plugins and each has pros and cons.
   * µComplete is very good for most filetypes (e.g html,css), but it needs extra plugins for using C/C++ autocompletion and it was very slow.
-It also is very compatible with vim ommicompletions
+It also is very compatible with vim ommicompletions.
+The harmony between mucomplete and the OmniSharp-Server is also great.
   * Completor on the other hand is very good for C/C++ (much faster than µComplete with clang-complete), PHP, Pyhton (Jedi) and Javascript

 Why I don't use YouCompleteMe?
+* YCM is a good solution if you are lazy to configurate vim like my vim-plugin-collection and on the other hand it works very well, but:
+* I and others users has sometimes build problems with YCM
+* The omnicomplete server ycmd can also make problems if it crashes (no autocompletion then)
+* Basic install is much bigger then vim-plugin-collection (and it is only autocompletion)
-* YouCompleteMe is great but it is awful to install and I want to make a collection in mind of the KISS principle.
+    * I don't want to blow out the collection to hundrets of megabyte
+* C# completion is not as smart then my solution
+* Web programming is not supported